 - 5.1 NOTED Documentation including "Research Strategy Wisdom for Action 2022-2027 Mid-Term Update for GA Finance, Strategy & Performance Committee" dated December 2024 and associated appendices.
 Professor Norelee Kennedy, VPR and Dr Puneet Saidha, Director of Research, joined the meeting.
 Mr Eamonn Moran, Director of Strategic Planning, was also in attendance for this item. - 5.2 NOTED Briefing by the VPR which included the following: - Research principles are aligned to four goals (1) Research Culture (2) Excellence (3) Impact & Partnership (4) and Talent; - Strategic mission-oriented challenges for research across disciplines at UL including sustainable society, smart society, inclusive society and healthy society to make an impact; - Building new capacity including six new internal research centres (total 29) to bid for larger awards; eight inactive centres closed in 2023; enhanced governance including annual reporting; - Success stories including the Centre for Implementation Research and Bernal new facility "AMPEIRE" undertaking research to revolutionise battery production.
-Research awards and talent including the diversified funding profile and interdisciplinary research was set out; launch of first Doctoral College in the Republic of Ireland in June 2023 to support the growth of PhD students; - Research supports including digital investment with PURE, a system that collects a range of information about UL's research and serves as a single point of access; - Annual Research Performance Report 2023 providing a deep-dive into performance including various dashboards; - Graphs set out the publications by journal, research awards/funding over a 10-year period, research awards (Centre and Non-Centre); - UL needs to consider how to spend funding optimally to maximise UL's profile; - Shift in profile of awards to new non-centre sources; - New doctoral student enrolments were detailed over a four-year period and are growing; - Commercialisation Activity was set out including: Invention Disclosures; Licences, options and assignments; Patent applications; and spin-outs.
-It was noted that while not a pre-Covid levels, there is uptake across all these activities;
+Research awards and talent including the diversified funding profile and interdisciplinary research was set out; launch of first Doctoral College in the Republic of Ireland in June 2023 to support the growth of PhD students; - Research supports including digital investment with PURE, a system that collects a range of information about UL's research and serves as a single point of access; - Annual Research Performance Report 2023 providing a deep-dive into performance including various dashboards; - Graphs set out the publications by journal, research awards/funding over a 10-year period, research awards (Centre and Non-Centre); - UL needs to consider how to spend funding optimally to maximise UL's profile; - Shift in profile of awards to new non-centre sources: - New doctoral student enrolments were detailed over a four-year period and are growing; - Commercialisation Activity was set out including: Invention Disclosures; Licences, options and assignments; Patent applications; and spin-outs.
+It was noted that while not a pre-Covid levels, there is uptake across all these activities; - Areas requiring focus include:

-- VPR emphasised the importance of a strategic recruitment initiative to research; - Good progress made to build stronger foundations for research, broadening of the base is evident, and interdisciplinary profile is strong; - More to be done including 'outside' strategy: - Addressing high student:staff ratios, strong hiring practices, financial aspects - Developing a robust strategic recruitment plan in priority areas - UL 'identity' and future strategic planning, position research centrally in new UL strategy - $\circ~$ Leveraging Governing Authority and FSPC support for research - As her term concludes, the VPR expressed gratitude to the members for the opportunity to meet and encouraged them to support the incoming VP of Research & Innovation in advancing research, building on the existing foundation, and enhancing UL's reputation. - 5.3 Detailed discussion including the following: - Research activity is based on (1) Supervision of PhD students: (2) Publications - Research activity is based on (1) Supervision of PhD students; (2) Publications over previous 3 years; (3) Research funding capture.
+• VPR emphasised the importance of a strategic recruitment initiative to research; Good progress made to build stronger foundations for research, broadening of th • base is evident, and interdisciplinary profile is strong; Developing a robust strategic recruitment plan in priority areas UL 'identity' and future strategic planning, position research centrally in new U strategy • Leveraging Governing Authority and FSPC support for research As her term concludes, the VPR expressed gratitude to the members for the opportunity to meet and encouraged them to support the incoming VP of Research Innovation in advancing research, building on the existing foundation, an enhancing UL's reputation.
+3 Det ailed discussion including the following: • • · • ı • Research activity is based on (1) Supervision of PhD students; (2) Publication over previous 3 years; (3) Research funding capture.